Internet Hunts

 "I know not what course others may take;

-4. Aquamarine is the birthstone for March.
-It is the blue form of what mineral? ____________________________________
+It is the blue form of what mineral?

-How many sides does its crystal have? (thinking or perhaps research maybe required) __________
+How many sides does its crystal have? (thinking or perhaps research may be required)

 6. Etexts are books that you can read online.
 Louisa May Alcott wrote the book Little Women.